min2ha/ukwa-site/content/target/102127/index.en.md

   "subject": "Britishness"
 }

-# arthurlloyd.co.uk - The Music Hall and Theatre Site dedicated to Arthur Lloyd 1839 - 1904

 This site is dedicated to Arthur Lloyd, actor, comedian, singer, songwriter, and music hall performer 1839 - 1904.
 There are currently over 2,400 pages of information on this site and more than 11,000 archive images.